natasjaVgestel/natasjaVgestel.github.io/_posts/2019-03-17-day-onehundredfour.markdown

 ![Weather outside](/assets/blog_photos/190317/ViewOfWeather.jpg)

 The winds picked up around 10 PM and gusted to 86.7 knots (i.e., 99.7 miles/hour!!!) - see lightened area in photo.
-In fact, we were close to the 1990 record when wind speeds reached 93 knots (107 miles/hour).
+The straight lines in the photo indicate that the wind speed gauge (i.e., anenometer) malfunctioned, thereby connecting the good data with a straight line).
+In fact, yesterday we were close to the 1990 record when wind speeds reached 93 knots (107 miles/hour).
 The wind speeds were classified as [hurricane category 1](https://www.nhc.noaa.gov/aboutsshws.php.
 Definitely not safe to go boating (wind speeds far exceeded the safe boating limit pretty much all day), so everyone remained on station.

 ![Windspeeds](/assets/blog_photos/190317/screenshot_windspeed.jpg)